rails-lambda/websocket-demo/NOTES.md

 ## Questions/Followups

-- We we really need unique `DockerTag` properties?
+[ ] We we really need unique `DockerTag` properties?
 Maybe we can remove that?
-- Within the `WSPolicy` call out how this needs the `RailsLambda` name and `RailsLambdaRole`.
+[ ] Within the `WSPolicy` call out how this needs the `RailsLambda` name and `RailsLambdaRole`.
-  - If you make your own Role, use that name instead!
+[ ] If you make your own Role, use that name instead!
+[ ] Does any of the ActionCable uses ActiveJob for background processing?
+[ ] Do we need `channel_prefix` in any way?
+DynamoDB optimization maybe?
+[ ] Where does `Sec-WebSocket-Protocol: actioncable-v1-json` come in?

 ## Implementation Notes